 Getting ready for winter?

-I am off to Skye this weekend and the forecast is a bit variable.
-I have been away recently and missed the mountains.
-I am looking forward to a couple of days on the hills with the Moray Mountaineering Club.
+I have been away cycling for my big trip and looking forward to a day on the hills with some pals whilst in Arran.
 I had a look at my hill bag and have updated it a bit for the colder shorter days before winter arrives.

 If you’re out on the hill and have a long day you may now be coming of in the dark and despite a good “carrot intake” in the dark without a torch this is what you may see!